piero-vic/pierolescano.com/src/content/blog/status-update-2024-03.md

 [this article](https://fly.io/blog/scaling-llm-ollama/).
 Previously, I had been running Ollama locally but found that even the smaller models were extremely slow due to the limited hardware on my machine.
 I decided to use Fly because of its support for GPUs and the feature that allows machines to be stopped when they’re not being used.
-With Fly LLMs run smoothly and I only get charged for the amount computation I actually use.
+With Fly LLMs run smoothly, and I only get charged for the amount computation I actually use.

 On to other things, I'm now hosting most of my services on a Raspberry Pi 3B.
 Previously, I had been running them on a cloud VPS.
 However, after getting a power supply and case for the Pi, I decided to set it up to work as a mini home